© 2007-2009 Bob Hackett, Sander Kingsepp and Peter Cundall

 8 March 1945:

-CD-36 departs Yulin, Hainan Island for Moji with kaibokan MIKURA, CD-33, CD-69 and subchaser CH-21 escorting convoy YUMO-01 consisting TATSUMIYA MARU.
+At 0900 CD-36 departs Yulin, Hainan Island for Moji with kaibokan MIKURA, CD-33, CD-69 and subchaser CH-21 escorting convoy YUMO-01 consisting of TATSUMIYA MARU as the only merchant ship..
 Later that day, the convoy is attacked at sea by USAAF 14th Air Force B-24 “Liberator” heavy bombers that severely damage CD-69 at 19-02, 111-50E.
 CD-69 is hit by bombs and disabled.
-She is taken in tow and drops behind the convoy.
+She lists to port and her stern sinks about 1/2 foot below the sea's surface.
+26 men are KIA, 30 injured.
+CD-69 drifts during the night.

 9 March 1945: